 As stated in Executive Order 13859, "the policy of the United States Government [is] to sustain and enhance the scientific, technological, and economic leadership position of the United States in AI."
-The deployment of AI holds the promise to improve safety, fairness, welfare, transparency, and other social goals, and America's maintenance of its status as a global leader in AI development is vital to preserving our economic and national security.
-The importance of developing and deploying AI requires a regulatory approach that fosters innovation, growth, and engenders trust, while protecting core American values, through both regulatory and non-regulatory actions and reducing unnecessary barriers to the development and deployment of AI.
+The deployment of AI holds the promise to improve efficiency, effectiveness, safety, fairness, welfare, transparency, and other economic and social goals, and America's continued status as a global leader in AI development is important to preserving our economic and national security.
+The importance of developing and deploying AI requires a regulatory approach that fosters innovation and growth and engenders trust, while protecting core American values, through both regulatory and non-regulatory actions and reducing unnecessary barriers to the development and deployment of AI.

 To that end, Federal agencies must avoid regulatory or non-regulatory actions that needlessly hamper AI innovation and growth.
 Where permitted by law, when deciding whether and how to regulate in an area that may affect AI applications, agencies should assess the effect of the potential regulation on AI innovation and growth.
-Agencies must avoid a precautionary approach that holds AI systems to such an impossibly high standard that society cannot enjoy their benefits.
-Where AI entails risk, agencies should consider the potential benefits and costs of employing AI, when compared to the systems AI has been designed to complement or replace.
+While narrowly tailored and evidence-based regulations that address specific and identifiable risks could provide an enabling environment for U.S. companies to maintain global competitiveness, agencies must avoid a precautionary approach that holds AI systems to an impossibly high standard such that society cannot enjoy their benefits and that could undermine America's position as the global leader in AI innovation.
+Where AI entails risk, agencies should consider the potential benefits and costs of employing AI, as compared to the systems AI has been designed to complement or replace.